CW-Khristos/scripts/AVProducts/README.md

     - Finalizing moving away from using WMI calls to check status and only using it to check for installed AV Products
     - 'AV Product Status', 'Real-Time Scanning', and 'Definition Status' will now report how script obtained information; either from WMI '(WMI Check)' or from Registry '(REG Check)'
     - Workstations will still report the Real-Time Scanning and Definitions status via WMI; but plan to remove this output entirely
-    - Began adding in checks for AV Components' Versions, Last Software Update Timestamp, Last Definition Update Timestamp, and Last Scan Timestamp
+    - Began adding in checks for AV Components' Versions, Tamper Protection, Last Software Update Timestamp, Last Definition Update Timestamp, and Last Scan Timestamp
+    - Added '$global:ncxml<vendor>' variables for assigning static 'fallback' sources for AV Product XMLs; XMLs should be uploaded to NC Script Repository and URLs updated (Begin Ln147)
+      - The above 'Fallback' method is to allow for uploading AV Product XML files to NCentral Script Repository to attempt to support older OSes which cannot securely connect to GitHub (Requires using "Compatibility" mode for NC Network Security)
 ***
 # .TODO
     Still need more AV Product registry samples for identifying keys to monitor for relevant data